serverless/serverless/docs/providers/aws/guide/intro.md

 layout: Doc
 -->

-The Serverless Framework helps you develop and deploy your AWS Lambda functions, as we as the infrastructure resources they require.
+The Serverless Framework helps you develop and deploy your AWS Lambda functions, along with the AWS infrastructure resources they require.
 It's a CLI that offers structure, automation and best practices out-of-the-box, allowing you to focus on building sophisticated, event-driven, serverless architectures.

 A few things the Serverless Framework does differently than a normal application Framework are:
 * It manages your code as well as your infrastructure